Shuvra-458/Inventory-Management/README.md

 A fully functional **Inventory Management System** built with **HTML, CSS, JavaScript, FastAPI, and MySQL**.
 This web application allows users to **add, update, search, and manage inventory data** efficiently.

-=
+For Login, use the credentials: Username - admin Password - adminpass =
 ---